common-workflow-language/cwl-website/README.md

 [fork the repository](https://github.com/common-workflow-language/common-workflow-language)
 and send a pull request!

+Besides the web interface for the mailing list, one can also join by sending a blank email to common-workflow-language+subscribe@googlegroups.com and replying to the automated message.

 ### Code of Conduct

 The CWL Project is dedicated to providing a harassment-free experience for